 The popularity of wearable technology has skyrocketed and the increasing amount of affordable hi-tech gadgets affect the way we act online and conduct our searches.
-You'll have to refine your Search Marketing techniques if you intend to track and sell to these users.
+You'll have to refine your Search Engine Optimisation techniques if you intend to track and sell to these users.

 It's alarming to consider that in just a few years, technology has advanced so much that items we've previously only seen in science-fiction films are fast becoming commonplace.
 As an 'eighties-kid' it really is an exciting time to be alive.
 I've aged through giant rotary telephone dials being replaced by button dials and pads.
 I've witnessed the very first car-phones and later mobile phones, which quickly got scaled down and fitted with LCD screens.
 These devices advanced to a 'flip-phone' craze, and later a touch-screen revolution.